AbdulR431/Simple-static-website-hosted-on-AWSS3/README.md

  ![unblocked the access to the S3 bucket](https://github.com/AbdulR431/Simple-static-website-hosted-on-AWSS3/blob/main/Images/S3%20bucket%20Access.PNG)

  # Step 4:
-Now lets upload the necessary files to the bucket as a final step.
+Now lets upload the html and image file to the bucket as a final step.

 Our Website is successfully hosted !!
 We can access our website